arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 Often in our projects we might need to rotate,flip or mirror an icon depending upon the project design.

-fontawesome angular comes up with handy utilities to help us in such scenarios.
+Font Awesome angular comes up with handy utilities to help us in such scenarios.

-## Rotating fontawesome icons in Angular
+## Rotating Font Awesome icons in Angular

-We can rotate the fontawesome icons in Angular using rotate property of `<fa-icon>`
+We can rotate the Font Awesome icons in Angular using rotate property of `<fa-icon>`

 ```
 <fa-icon [icon]="['fas', 'snowboarding']"></fa-icon>